holiday-shop/public-shopping-website/README.rst

 Demo Scenarios
 ==============

-Deploying a feature branch in a A/B deployment.
+Deploying a feature branch for multivariate testing or A/B deployments
 ----

 * Use the .NET Core Builder Image to deploy (the master branch) as normal.
 This